Join our PhD Programmes, which are the leading choice for industry-focused postgraduate engineering, science and innovation research around the world.

 The current opportunities for the Industrial PhD can be viewed on the PhD Opportunities page.
 From there, prospective students can complete an initially application that will be assessed by a member of the NSIRC, before being invited to begin the interview process.

-The Innovation and Management research program is a specialised part time doctorate for professionals seeking to develop their careers within the workplace by building an advanced knowledge of the skills and techniques required to lead successful research campaigns and give your organisation a competitive advantage.
+The Innovation and Management research programme is a specialised part time doctorate for professionals seeking to develop their careers within the workplace by building an advanced knowledge of the skills and techniques required to lead successful research campaigns and give your organisation a competitive advantage.

 Unique with its industry focus, this programme offers you expert supervision from senior academics at ARU, and innovation experts at TWI (The Welding Institute) Ltd, the world-renowned engineering research organisation.
 Through this support system, only available to students of this programme, you will conduct a self-developed research project that will critically investigate topics with the potential to benefit your organisation and make you an Innovation and Management expert.